emtee40/googleplaydownloader/README.md

   - python-pyasn1 for SSL connections
   - python-wxgtk (>=2.8) for the GUI
   - python2 (>=2.7)

+  Recommends:
+  - default-jre for generating Googleplay Framework Service keys

   You can install them through your package manager.
 For example on Debian :
-  # apt-get install python-wxgtk2.8 python-requests python-pyasn1
+  # apt-get install python-wxgtk2.8 python-requests python-pyasn1 default-jre

 # Use